 Yvette Le Gal is originally from Saskatchewan.
 Career pathways and opportunities brought her to Ottawa.
 Moving from teaching assignments to program coordination in Manitoba to Ontario, she was pleased to take on new challenges more closely related to her academic background in History.
-This involved work as an archivist, a heritage sector policy analyst and, for a significant number of years, as a cultural policy advisor in the federal government.
+This involved work as an archivist, a heritage sector policy analyst and, for a significant number of years, as a senior cultural policy advisor in the federal government.
 Later, in the role of consultant, she took on a wide range of assignments as a heath policy project manager.

 Her fascination with colour intensities through both oil and acrylic development involves florals and frequently landscapes and spaces that are part of her life experiences and travels.
 It is her ongoing exploration in style, medium, techniques, texturing and subject matter, ranging from the figurative to the abstract that defines her works.